aquariumbio/pfish/README.md

 *Note*: If you do not specify a directory name, files will be pulled into your current working directory.

-1. Pull all libraries and operation types in the default Aquarium instance.
+1. Pull all libraries and operation types in an Aquarium instance.

    ```bash
    pfish pull -d <directory_name>